 The company carries its investments at cost less accumulated impairment.
 Management performs an annual review to determine if any indicators of impairment exist.
-Where an indicator of impairment is noted, management assess the value in use of the investments in subsidiaries as there is a lack of comparable market data due to the nature of the investments (note 14).
+Where an indicator of impairment is noted, management assess the higher of (i) fair value less costs to sell, and (ii) the value in use of the investments (note 12).
+For the discounted cash flow calculations the key assumptions to which the valuation amounts are most sensitive are discount rates and the estimated cash generated from forecasted results.